Achieving Excellence Beyond Belief

 Core Curriculum: English Language, English Literature, Mathematics, Science (Double or Triple), Humanities (Geography or History), MFL (French or Spanish) and Core PE

-Option Subjects: Art, Business & Enterprise, Computer Science, Creative Digital Media Production, Dance, Design Technology, Drama, History (as well as Geography), Hospitality & Catering, Media Studies, Music, Performing Arts, Philosophy and Ethics, Photography, PE, Psychology, Sport, Statistics and Travel and Tourism.
+Option Subjects: Art, Business & Enterprise, Computer Science, Creative Digital Media Production, Dance, Design Technology, Drama, History (as well as Geography), Hospitality & Catering, Media Studies, Music, Performing Arts, Philosophy, Ethics and Religion (PRE), Photography, PE, Psychology, Sport, Statistics and Travel and Tourism.

 Key Stage 5 Curriculum Intent